* Dexia board approves nationalisation of Belgian business

 * Dexia left with 75 bln euros bonds in run-off

-* Contains 12 bln euros of euro zone periphery sovereign
+* Contains 12 bln euros of euro zone periphery sovereign debt

 By Philip Blenkinsop